alanzanattadev/redux-data-fetching/README.md

 ## React Connecter

 ### GraphQLConnecter
 GraphQLConnecter is a Higher Order Component which connect a wrapped component to GraphQL, allowing the component to describe its needs and how to send them to the component.
-It requires the data reducer as prop "data".
+It requires the data reducer as prop "data" and the props dispatch from redux.
 It automatically detects needs change and request data again based on what's already cached and new needs.

 ```javascript
 // React and component imports ...